 FCPS requires a minimum of 25 credits to graduate.
 This includes the minimum 21 credits beyond the 8th grade that the Maryland State Board of Education requires and 4 additional credits that FCPS requires: 1 in math and 3 career pathway credits.
 Credit requirements are outlined in the chart to the right.

 The Maryland State Department of Education requires state-level, end-of-course exams aimed at raising academic standards and preparing students to compete in the workplace and post-secondary education.
 These requirements were updated in the fall of 2017.
 The state’s transition to new assessments in Algebra 1 and English 10, a change to the state’s Biology assessment, and the elimination of the incremental cut scores prompted the new requirements.
 Despite these recent changes, a student must still meet graduation assessment requirements in four content areas—Algebra 1, English 10, Government and Science.

 The transition may seem confusing because requirements are different for each of the tests and are different depending on when a student took the exam, and are different if the student received one or more assessment waivers.
-The following guidelines will assist in determining whether a student has met each requirement, and new requirements are highlighted in bold below.
+The following guidelines will assist in determining whether a student has met each requirement.

 English 10 and Algebra I